Ninja-Squad/data-discovery/README.md

  - start the new application, on another machine, or on a different port, so that the new application code can be used to trigger a harvest with the new schema, while the old application is still running and exposed to the users
  - trigger the harvest on the **new** application
- - once the harvest is finished, delete the `resource-harvest-index` alias, and recreate it so that it refers to `resource-new-physical-index`;
+ - once the harvest is finished, delete the `resource-index` alias, and recreate it so that it refers to `resource-new-physical-index`;
  - expose the new application to the users instead of the old one
  - stop the old application